zecure/shadowd.zecure.org/content/documentation/whitelist.md

 First it checks if the parameter has a rule.
 The term whitelist implies that every parameter without at least one matching rule is considered a threat.
 If there are rules the algorithm checks if they have length restrictions and if they are adhered to.
-Finally the algorithm tests the character set of the input with the help of regular expressions.
+Finally, the algorithm tests the character set of the input with the help of regular expressions.

 ## Filters